Aintree University Hospitals NHS Foundation Trust

+On 1 November 2024, Aintree University Hospital became part of NHS University Hospitals of Liverpool Group, when Liverpool University Hospitals NHS Foundation Trust and Liverpool Women’s Hospital NHS Foundation Trust came together to create the hospital group.

 History

 In October 2015 the Trust Board agreed to pursue the possibility of a merger with the Royal Liverpool and Broadgreen University Hospitals NHS Trust.

 In December 2017 the Health Service Journal reported that the two acute Trusts will appoint an interim joint board by the middle of 2018, and aim to formally merge by April 2019.

 Facilities

-Aintree University Hospital has sat on the same site as the Walton Centre for Neurology and Neurosurgery, since 1998.
+The Walton Centre for Neurology and Neurosurgery has been based at Aintree University Hospital since 1998.

 In 2013, Aintree became the first NHS organisation to become UKAS accredited under the Royal College of Physicians’ (RCP) Improving Quality in Physiological diagnostic Services (IQIPS) programme for its Audiology services.

 Performance

 In October 2013 as a result of the Keogh Review the Trust was put into the highest risk category by the Care Quality Commission.